Miltos-90/Budget-Travelling/README.md

     * [PuLP Programming](#pulp)
 * [Solution](#solution)

-# Introduction

-<a id="intro"></a>

-The worst part of traveling abroad for holidays is that one has to arrange means of transport and book a hotel.
-But what if we could automate part of the process?

-Suppose we have a list of destinations (multiple ones) in mind, and a predetermined holiday period.
-Normally, I would go online, and try to book hotels and flights to accomodate my holiday plan, always keeping cost in mind (unfortunately there's a limit to what I can afford).
-But what if my PC can answer this simple question: Given a list of destinations, can you find me the flights and hotels I need to book, in order to visit a subset of the destinations, as cheap as possible?

-Sounds like an optimisation problem, right?

 # Getting the Data
 <a id="data_gathering"></a>

 First things first, we need to define our destinations.
-Where would we like to go?
-Luckily, someone has already answered this for us: [Best places to travel in Europe - 2018](https://www.europeanbestdestinations.com/european-best-destinations-2018/).

-So, the best destinations are the following:
+We'll use the [Best places to travel in Europe - 2018](https://www.europeanbestdestinations.com/european-best-destinations-2018/), according to which the best destinations are the following:
 - Wroclaw,
 - Bilbao,
 - Colmar,